Presenter Tips for Engaging with a Virtual Audience

 - On each slide, balance text and images.

 - Keep text at least 36-point font size.

 - Always have high contrast between colors (e.g. background and text).

 - For maps, charts, and graph labels use 20-point or larger font.
 Include the description of the image, chart, or graph.

-- Briefly describe any slide images for those that may be seated in the back or who may have low vision or be blind.
+- Briefly describe any slide images for those who may have low vision or be blind.